 The Foodbarn – This is a fine dining establishment owned by one of South Africa’s top Chefs – Frank Dangereaux and his business partner Pete De Bruin.
 Here they have created a relaxed environment in an old barn.
 Their food is fantastic, the service is professional and relaxed and is a great spot to do some great food and wine pairing for the afternoon.

 Note dependent on the restaurant you selected for lunch today – the tour may go around the peninsula in the opposite direction!
 This happens when you chose the Foodbarn or The Foodbarn Studio

 Note that after lunch we meander back along the coast to the city.

 However – note that this is a private tour – as such simply brief us if you wish to do a shorter light lunch along the way and then fit in more activities during the day.
-If one does a sandwich en route – one can then fit in one or two of the following activities:
+If one does a sandwich en route – one can then fit in one of the following activities:

 - Kirstenbosch Botanical Gardens – we feel that this is best done on a separate day at a leisurely pace.
 If slipped in here the visit is short and feels like an injustice to one of the most beautiful gardens in Africa.

 - The Seal Boat in Hout Bay which is a short trip into the harbour to see the seals.
 The view from the Harbour is great too.
 This activity is good to include if one has kids on the tour.

 - A wine tasting in Constantia or at Cape Point Vineyards